Throughout the Twin Cities, Southview Design landscaping customers are enthusiastic about referring us to friends, neighbors, and family.

 This can be a good place to stop.
 From dozens of images of pools, gardens, walkways, furniture, and patios, you’ve found a handful that capture your landscaping vision that you can share with your designer.

 If you are on a roll and want your mood board to have a more professional feel, you can use Canva.
-Canva is a free graphic-design tool website that uses drag and drop templates to make designing basic mood boards easy for anyone.
+The Canva photo collage maker uses drag-and-drop templates to make designing basic mood boards easy for anyone.

 How do you feel?
 Creative?
 Confident?
 Excited?
 That is the power of the mood board.
 It helps us to see what is possible.
 But it is just the beginning – there are still plenty of meetings, renderings, plans to make before the first paver is laid or last shrub is planted.